- 1 Measuring Voice Quality

 There are a number of other objective measures that either has been proposed or are in use, including:

 - Measuring Normalizing Blocks (MNB)

 - Perceptual Analysis Measurement System (PAMS) – a proprietary system developed by British Telecom

 - Perceptual Evaluation of Speech Quality (PESQ) – a proposed standard being considered by the ITU-T

 Transmission Characteristics and the E-Model

 In a VoIP network, transmission impairments play a very important role in determining voice quality.
-As discussed in “Voice Quality” on page 3, these transmission impairments include frame loss, delay, and jitter.
+As discussed in “Voice Quality” here, these transmission impairments include frame loss, delay, and jitter.
 Another approach in voice quality testing is to measure directly those transmission impairments and then predict what the voice quality will be given those impairments.